-This was written as a submission to the committee on post-secondary education for the Government of Western Australia.
+This was written as a submission to the committee on post-secondary education for the Government of Western Australia, submitted September 12, 1975.
+Free market economics continues to be largely ignored in Australian universities.

 The current formal courses in economics taught in Australia (based largely on the teaching of Keynesian theories) are not providing graduates with valid answers to the current economic problems facing Australia today.
 The major alternative to this Keynesian ‘school’ is known as free market economics (also known as the Austrian School, and is similar in some respects to the Chicago-Monetarist School of Economics, Professor Milton Friedman being their major spokesman).
 The major exponents of free market economics are Ludwig von Mises, Murray Rothbard, Leonard Read and FA Hayek (1974 Nobel Prize winner in Economics).